frequently asked questions

 Q: How do I reschedule/cancel my appointment?

 A: To reschedule your appointment, please contact our receptionist by calling 902-431-1721.
 You will need to provide your name, appointment time and therapist name.
-Alternatively, you may contact your therapist directly if they have provided you their contact information.
+Alternatively, you may contact your therapist directly if they have provided you with their contact information.

 Q: Are you wheelchair accessible?